Jsisie/ChatFusion/README.md

 # ChatFusion
-Implementation of a TCP network protocol on Java
+school project : implementation of a network protocol on Java

 ## Hello
 J'entends